DoNotEatMe/UE-platformer-example/README.md

 ## WIP ideas

-* Trigger to Component
-* Transfer HUD from character to GameMode
 * Decompose HP to component
 * Refactor to AOE Damage instead of just getting overlapped in ExplosiveTrap
 * Ad Damage Types and for traps.
 Wind dot / poison dot